 The good news is yes, we all have our own personal brand, which is YOU.
 Only you can be the best you but the challenge is just how good is your personal branding?
 For the average person like you or me, personal branding is actually just as important as it is for a famous celebrity because it helps to make you stand out from the crowd as an individual.
 Remember, people won’t think you are anything special unless you have given them a reason to think you are.

 If you want to be successful at personal branding, it is critical that you control it instead of it controlling you.
-The current digital age of the internet, blogs and social media has made personal branding such a crucial factor in any professional’s career development.
+The current digital age of the internet, blogs and social media have made personal branding such a crucial factor in any professional’s career development.
 Digital platforms have helped to make it easier for professionals to build up their credibility and gain a solid reputation.
 However, it also can also severely damage your personal branding if it used incorrectly or taken too lightly.
 Below are several ways on how you can build a strong personal brand online.

 1. Audit your Online Presence: